Lafayette Morehouse: Criticisms and controversies

 More University was criticized for not having the faculty and facilities of a conventional university.
 According to a 1994 article in Heterodoxy magazine, the choice of faculty was criticized as being too insular.
 An article in The New York Times stated that Morehouse had neither a campus nor a library.
 The article also described the degrees as "worthless" and listed the school along with correspondence courses, with the implication that the university was a diploma mill.

 One widely cited criticism of Victor Baranco and the Morehouse community was in David Felton's book Mindfuckers.
-The section on Baranco was repackaged from two Rolling Stone magazine articles, and the principle allegation was that he profited excessively by having group members pay to live in houses while renovating them.
+The section on Baranco was repackaged from two Rolling Stone magazine articles, and the principal allegation was that he profited excessively by having group members pay to live in houses while renovating them.
 It was reported that Jann Wenner, the editor of Rolling Stone, said the material on Baranco was written to personally attack Baranco.
 These allegations against Baranco have not been repeated since 1972.

 Many journalists have described Morehouse as a "sex commune" or "sex cult," focusing on the group's sexual research and courses taught on sexual topics.

 The group has been criticized for having poor relationships with its neighbors.
 Most of these criticisms date to the period (1991–2000) in which the group opened its doors and provided food and shelter to a large number of homeless people as their guests, using military surplus tents.
 Neighbors were angered by the influx of unattractive people, and the county sought to enforce zoning codes to end the activity.
 The group argued it was their right to use their own home to take care of people that were homeless.
 To mute extensive criticism in the press, the group undertook a lawsuit against the San Francisco Chronicle, which they lost.
 After a long court battle with Contra Costa County, Lafayette Morehouse was ordered to take down the tents.